cjy-2001/song-recommender/README.md

    - Considers factors like genre preferences, artist popularity, and specific audio features

 ## Explanation of Recommendations
-The Music Recommendation System provides explanations for each song recommendation.
+The Song Recommender provides explanations for each song recommendation.
 It highlights the shared attributes between the recommended song and the user's liked songs, such as similar genres, artists, or audio features.
 This transparency helps users understand why a particular song is being recommended to them.

 ## Sample Output
 ![output](https://github.com/cjy-2001/song-recommender/blob/main/images/output.jpg)